CoffeePoweredComputers/cs-105-summer-21/about.md

 ### Homework

-There are two homeworks assigned every week (one after every lecture) and are due Thursday and Sunday night at <b><u>11:00 PM CST</u></b> respectively.
+There is a single homework assigned every week that is due Friday on <b><u>11:00 PM CST</u></b>.
 Homework activities can be found on the courses's PrairieLearn.

 ### Lecture

 Lectures will meet on Zoom twice a week and be accompanied by Discord text chat rooms where you can collaborate with your peers for the included lecture questions.
-The structure of the lectures will be as follows:
+The structure of the lectures will be as follows: announcements/reminders, lecture questions muddiest points and general points from the topic due the previous Sunday, mini-lecture on upcoming topic.
-* Lecture 1 - Weekly announcements, Lecture questions on last weeks muddiest and last topic, Mini-Lecture on new topic
-* Lecture 2 - Reminders, Lecture questions on Last Topic, Mini-Lecture on new topic The interactive elements of the lecture will consist of questions related to topics that have been recently covered in the course, Zoom polls on the question, followed by a discussion of the correct answer.
+The interactive elements of the lecture will consist of questions related to topics that have been recently covered in the course, Zoom polls on the question, followed by a discussion of the correct answer.
 For each question there will be two polls.
 The first is intended to be completed individually and the second is intended to be completed with the help of your Discord chat room.